Hans Oster: Death

-Oster was arrested the day after the failed 20 July plot to assassinate Hitler.
+Generalmajor Oster was arrested one day after the failed 20 July plot to assassinate Hitler.
 On 4 April 1945, the diaries of Admiral Canaris were discovered and in a rage upon reading them, Hitler ordered that all current and past conspirators—Oster among them—be executed.

 On 8 April 1945, Oster, Dietrich Bonhoeffer, Wilhelm Canaris, and other anti-Nazis were convicted and sentenced to death by an SS drumhead court-martial presided over by Otto Thorbeck.
-At dawn the next day, Oster, Bonhoeffer and Canaris were hanged in the Flossenbürg concentration camp.
-They were forced to strip naked before being taken to the gallows.
-The camp was liberated two weeks later by American forces.
+All three were hanged on the dawn of the next morning in the Flossenbürg concentration camp.

 Fabian von Schlabrendorff, one of the few senior anti-Nazis to survive the war, described Oster as "a man such as God meant men to be, lucid and serene in mind, imperturbable in danger".

+Personal life

+Oster had two sons: one of them was a Oberleutnant who fought at Stalingrad.
+He committed suicide by putting a blanket over his head and shooting himself near the end of the siege.